 HOW DOES SCORE WORK?

-Prospective students can apply for SCORE 2019 using the online application form.
+Prospective students can apply for SCORE using the online application form.
 Successful applicants will be notified via email, and each student will then be matched up with a mentor (professional in the field), who will supervise their research project.
-Please submit your applications and CV by April 14th, 2019 to .
-The program runs from July 2nd to August 23rd, 2019.
+Please submit your applications and CV to .
+The program runs from [Suspended for 2020].
 At the end of the program, students will present their project and research findings to fellow students and mentors, and will receive a certificate commemorating successful completion of the SCORE program.